Nili Sarit Yossinger

 Most recently, Nili co-authored Integration Outcomes for Forcibly Displaced Persons (FDPs) A Holistic Co-Design Approach, a report from Refugee Congress, Refugee Council USA, and ECDC, that evaluates and proposes improved metrics for measuring integration, from the perspectives of forcibly displaced people.

 Nili previously worked with the Capital Area Food Bank, the UN Refugee Agency in Washington, D.C., and Human Rights First.
 She holds a Bachelor of Arts in International Studies from Loyola University Chicago and a Master of Arts in German and European Studies from Georgetown University’s School of Foreign Service, along with a Certificate in Refugees and Humanitarian Emergencies from ISIM.
-She currently serves as an Advisor for Concordia, an organization that builds and sustains cross-sector partnerships for social impact, and in her free time is a longtime volunteer on the senior staff of American Model United Nations.
+She currently serves as an Advisor for Concordia, an organization that builds and sustains cross-sector partnerships for social impact, and is a longtime volunteer on the senior staff of American Model United Nations.

 “As the granddaughter of Holocaust survivors, I believe advocacy is at its strongest when individuals who once sought refuge lead the conversations that create welcoming communities.
 It is an honor and a privilege to work alongside Refugee Congress advocates who are changing the way we think of advocacy.”